 1. Information about the personal data we collect

-(1)The following provides information about the personal data we collect about you when using our website.
-Personal data is anything that can be used to directly identify you such as your name, address, email addresses, and user behaviour.
+(1)The following provides information about the personal data we collect when using our website and services (e.g. events/webinars).
+Personal data is anything that can be related to you personally, e.g. name, address, e-mail addresses, user behavior.

 Our data protection office can be contacted at email@example.com or at our postal address with “Data Protection Officer” as the addressee

 If you actively contact us, by e-mail, contact form or phone call, the personal data you provide will be collected and processed in order to deal with your request.
 This includes in particular your name and contact details (e-mail address, address, cell phone number) as well as other information provided by you.

 The legal basis for this is Art.
 6 para.
 1 lit. f GDPR.
 Our legitimate interest lies in the processing of your request.
 If your contact is aimed at the conclusion or implementation of a contract, the legal basis is Art.
 6 para.
 1 lit. b) GDPR.